gast04/gast04.github.io/_posts/2019-05-10-Android-Reversing-Setup.md

 PRO: feature rich<br/>
 CON: harder to use and to start with it

+`Failed to attach: remote_write PTRACE_POKEDATA head failed: 5`<br\>
+Even Koplayer is faster, I am going with the AVD Emulator, it just has better features, and we can disable SELinux at startup to avoid the error message above, which occurs by Koplayer, when I wanna attach to an running app.
+We can start the emulator using: <br\>
+`PathTo/emulator.exe -avd AVDRoot -writable-system -selinux permissive`</br>

+***
 # Deep look into the APK

 In my mind a good point to start is using the MobFS - Framework, it comes